 As a national historic monument, the Taoyuan city government has done an excellent job preserving this piece of Taiwan's history and now that renovations are finally complete, visiting the shrine is even easier than ever with staff on site who can give guided tours and explain the history in greater detail to foreign guests.

-Taoyuan may not be the most popular place in Taiwan for tourists to visit, but there are quite a few interesting destinations to visit and this is one of the ones that I think should be high on your list if you're rolling through town.
+Taoyuan may not be the most popular destination in Taiwan for tourists, but there are quite a few interesting places to visit and this is one of the ones that I think should be high on your list if you're rolling through town.

 An 80 year history may not seem as attractive to people as some of the centuries-old temples that you can find around the country but the fact that the shrine has been able to survive while so many others met their demise is remarkable.
 There are few places that you can visit in Taiwan that are like this shrine, so now that it is back in operation, I highly recommend a visit.